 Paleolimnology Lab (313, 315)

 Dr. Alison J. Smith manages the Paleolimnology Lab, which houses a Virtis Freeze Dryer, two ultrasonic water baths, a freezer and refrigeration unit, as well as field equipment for lake coring and aquatic sediment and field sampling for water and isotope analysis.
 Sediment samples are processed for microfossils in this lab.
 In an adjoining room to this lab, microscopes and microfossil type collections are housed and used in microfossil identification and analysis.

 Dr. Anne Jefferson manages the Watershed Hydrology Lab in MCG 333.
-The lab serves as both a staging area for field research campaigns and as the home of water isotope analyses conducted on a Picarro L-2130i.
-Field equipment housed within the lab includes two ISCO 6712 auto-samplers, with area-velocity flow modules; two Global Water stormwater samplers; a Marsh-McBirney flow meter; MasterFlex ES portable sampler peristaltic pump; YSI multi-parameter sondes; a Dynamax SM150 soil moisture probe; a Topcon ES total station, and many Hobo water level loggers, DO loggers, and temperature/specific conductance loggers.
-The lab also contains a workstation for GIS and data analysis; laptop for interfacing with the various data loggers; and many tools for constructing field gear.
+The lab serves as a staging area for field research campaigns and subsequent sample storage and analysis.
+Field equipment housed within the lab includes three ISCO 6712 auto-samplers, with area-velocity flow modules; two Global Water stormwater samplers; a Marsh-McBirney flow meter; MasterFlex ES portable sampler peristaltic pump; YSI multi-parameter sondes; a Dynamax SM150 soil moisture probe; a Topcon ES total station, refrigerator for soil and water sample storage, drying oven, and many Hobo water level loggers, DO loggers, and temperature/specific conductance loggers.
+Sample preparation for analysis on the Picarro L-2130i water isotope analyzer also occurs int he lab.
+The lab also contains a workstation for hydrologic modeling, GIS and data analysis; laptop for interfacing with the various data loggers; and many tools for constructing field gear.